dsiegs/lnconsulting.com/content/portfolio/health-care/community-health-center-at-burlington-project.md

 		<div class="col-md-6" >
 			<div class="well" >
 				<h3>Community Health Center at Burlington Project</h3>
+				<h4>Burlington, VT</h4>
 				<p>

-   L.N.
-Consulting is in the construction adminstration process for development of a new medical office facility including a dental office for the Community Health Center at Burlington.
-The project includes the development of a water source heat pump system with a high efficiency heating system.
-The building is designed with an energy recovery ventilation system fitted with a heat pump post conditioning system to maximize building performance.
+   We provided Mechanical, Electrical, Plumbing, and FIre Protection design services and construction adminstration for the development of a new medical office and exam facility including a dental office for the Community Health Center of Burlington.
+The project included the development of a water source heat pump system with a high efficiency heating system.
+The building was designed with an energy recovery ventilation system fitted with a heat pump post conditioning system to maximize building performance.
 The ventilation system is variable volume and utilizes ventilation demand controls.
 The electrical design includes high efficiency lighting with occupancy based controls for minimal energy usage.
-The building is projected to receive LEED Silver.
 </p>

-				<p>Burlington, VT</p>
-				<p>Community Health Center at Burlington, Jack Donnelly, (802) 864-6309</p>
+				<p>Client: Community Health Center at Burlington</p>
-				<p>Freeman French Freeman, Jesse Beck, (802) 864-6844</p>
-				<p>ReArch</p>
+				<p>Architect: Freeman French Freeman</p>
+				<p>Construction Manager: ReArch</p>
-				<p>$11.0 million</p>
+				<p>Project Cost: $11.0 million</p>
-				<p>To be completed 2011</p>
+				<p>Completed 2011</p>
+				<p>LEED Silver</p>
 				<p></p>

 			</div>